Frequently Asked Questions

 Why have I received a Notice for a Camera detected offence?

 The vehicle to which the Notice refers is either registered to you or you have been nominated as the driver/keeper/hirer of the vehicle.
 The Notice is in line with a Government Strategy to reduce the number of persons killed or seriously injured on our roads.
 Exceeding the speed limit or contravening a red light is an offence for which a fine and penalty points are mandatory, however as an alternative, if strict criteria have been met, an educational course may also be available.
-Excessive inappropriate speed is a contributory factor in one third of all fatal and serious collisions.
+Excessive or inappropriate speed is a contributory factor in one third of all fatal and serious collisions.

 I was the driver of the vehicle, what must I do now?